blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 Actions are hierarchical.
 Their relationships are denoted with a dot "." separating two actions, the more general one being written on the left.
 `TRANSPARENCY` includes `TRANSPARENCY.WHERE`.
-When `TRANSPARENCY` is demanded, Systems MUST interpret the demand as if all the subcategories of `TRANSPARENCY` were demanded.
+When `TRANSPARENCY` is Demandd, Systems MUST interpret the demand as if all the subcategories of `TRANSPARENCY` were Demandd.

 Certain Demands MAY include data, such as a `MODIFY` Demand where new data MAY be provided by the Data Subject.